cosmos/cosmos-sdk/docs/architecture/adr-009-modular-antehandler.md

 The current AnteHandler design allows users to either use the default AnteHandler provided in `x/auth` or to build their own AnteHandler from scratch.
 Ideally AnteHandler functionality is split into multiple, modular functions that can be chained together along with custom ante-functions so that users do not have to rewrite common antehandler logic when they want to implement custom behavior.

+For example, let's say a user wants to implement some custom signature verification logic.
+In the current codebase, the user would have to write their own Antehandler from scratch largely reimplementing much of the same code and then set their own custom, monolithic antehandler in the baseapp.
+Instead, we would like to allow users to specify custom behavior when necessary and combine them with default ante-handler functionality in a way that is as modular and flexible as possible.

 ## Proposals

 ### Per-Module AnteHandler